szhao13/collaborative_editor/README.md

 ## Getting Started

-Download the project file and open index.html in browser to use.
+Download the repositiory and open index.html in browser to use.

 ## Acknowledgments